Posts

 WeAre.xyz

 The Society of Australian Genealogists ran a five week course on WeAre.xyz, starting in July.
 I was wary of a new genealogy platform BUT I'm converted.
 I've been doing my One-Place Study on the cemetery at Mummell for several years and hadn't found the right platform for what I wanted to do, i.e. list and write about the people buried there.
-This program has given me the opportunity to do just that and I have sent weeks collecting facts and information on the people and entering it into the relevant sections.
+This program has given me the opportunity to do just that and I have spent weeks collecting facts and information on the people and entering it into the relevant sections.
 It has also allowed me to connect people to each other, through creating family trees.
 I've enjoyed it so much that I've started another study, this one on the Kootingal-Moonbie General Cemetery, but it will take a bit longer to do.
 This link is to the WeAre.xyz site. you do need an account but it's up to you if you want a paid one.
 WeAre.xyz This is the link to the Mummell Cemetery site.
 Mummell Cemetery

 What I've been doing Part 2